csaez/csaez.github.io/src/content/2017-05-30_the-lego-journey.md

 ## Joining Animal Logic

-I still remember my first day very vividly, I was quite excited about the opportunity to work at AL, I've had the chance to work on animated tv series and actually supervise an animated movie before joining AL, but it was clearly a step up for me.
+I still remember my first day very vividly, I was quite excited about the opportunity to work at AL, I've had the chance to work on animated tv series and actually supervised an animated movie before joining AL, but it was clearly a step up for me.
 On top of that there was the whole Australian experience and living in an English speaking country for the first time...
 There was a lot going on.